Zilliqa/ZIP/zips/zip-2.md

 The first one is the one put forward in this proposal, i.e., the recording of those transactions in the contract transaction's receipt.

-The alternative solution is to require seed nodes to re-run confirmed transactions as they come in each epoch, and based on the states from the last epoch.
+The alternative solution is to require seed nodes to re-execute confirmed transactions in each epoch, and based on the states from the last epoch.
 The output emitted by the seed node's Scilla interpreter are then aggregated and made accessible through an API call.

 The following table summarizes the mechanism and pros and cons of each approach.